Venue: The Fountain Conference Centre, Howbery Park, Crowmarsh Gifford

 Contact: Steven Corrigan Democratic Services Manager

-To adopt and sign as a correct record the Council minutes of the special meeting held on 27 March and the meeting held on 19 April 2018 – attached.
+To adopt and sign as a correct record the Council minutes of the annual meeting held on 16 May 2019 - attached.

 Declarations of disclosable pecuniary interest